-We have reviewed the information provided in your letter and our files, and concur with your determination that the proposed project may affect, but is not likely to adversely affect the Puerto Rican boa with the implementation of the conservation measures.
-As per the conservation recommendations, please note that if a PR boa is encountered during the project activities, it should not be captured.
-If a boa needs to be moved out of harm's way, the Puerto Rico Department of Natural and Environmental Resources (PRDNER) should be contacted for safe capture and relocation of the animal.
-If immediate relocation is not an option, project-related activities in the area where the boa is found must stop until it moves out of harm's way on its own.
+Based on the nature of the project, scope of work, information available and analysis of the existing habitat, the proponent has determined that the proposed project may affect, but is not likely to adversely affect the Puerto Rican boa with the implementation of the conservation measures following that if a Puerto Rican boa is encountered during the project activities, it should not be captured.
+If a boa needs to be moved out of harm's way, they will contact Puerto Rico Department of Natural and Environmental Resources (PRDNER) for safe capture and relocation.
+As for the Puerto